ahmedrather1/PredictionBox/README.md

  **Frontend**: Developed with React, offering a responsive and interactive user interface.

-  **API Gateway**: Utilizes NestJS for efficient handling of requests between the frontend and the machine learning engine.
+  **PredictionBox API**: Utilizes NestJS for efficient handling of requests between the frontend and the machine learning engine.

   **Machine Learning Engine**: Powered by Python with the SciKit Learn library, known for its robustness and wide range of machine learning models.
 The Engine API has been developed using the Django framework.

+  **Deployment**: The PredictionBox API and the Machine Learning Engine are deployed on AWS Elastic Beanstalk, and the Frontend is deployed on AWS amplify.

 # Coming Soon